asif-mahmud/graphqlgin/README.md

 ## GraphQL handler for gin

+*NOTICE:* Please use [gingraphql](https://github.com/asif-mahmud/gingraphql) package instead of this one as it is wrongly versioned, and `go get` fails to get the latest version of this package.
+This has been fixed in that repo.

 ![go workflow](https://github.com/asif-mahmud/graphqlgin/actions/workflows/go.yml/badge.svg)

 This is a small package to provide a [GraphQL](https://graphql.org/) handler that can be used with